the-vampiire/chingu-chimp/testingInstructions.md

 After using the check-in command copy and paste this message into the channel and enter your responses.
 Yes / no is fine but feel free to provide detail:
 ```
 1. Was the check-in process intuitive / convenient for you?

 2. Is there any part of the check-in process that was confusing?

 3. Is there any part of the check-in process that should be added / removed / changed?

 4. Can you think of any other check-in types or activities to add to the lists?
-They should be recurring activities
+They should be (relatively) common and recurring activities

 5. Would you use the check-in command in the future?
 If not, why? (you can be honest)

 6. Any other suggestions / alternatives / complaints / bugs?
 ```